akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She turned to the guards.
 “Send him.”

-Sir Guy bowed his head.
-He walked out of the hall, the chains dragging on the stone.
-At the threshold, he stopped.
-Just for a moment.
-His shoulders rose, then fell.
+Sir Guy bowed his head, a shocked expression on his face.
+He walked, chains dragging.
+He paused at the threshold, where the light from the high windows fell in a cold white slab, he stopped and his shoulders rose, then fell—a breath that might have been a plan, a realisation, or a prayer.
 Then he was gone.

 The crowd exhaled.
 A clerk shuffled his parchments.
 Someone near the door coughed.